By Wendy C. Brooks, DVM, DipABVP

 Dogs with impacted anal sacs usually scoot their rear on the ground in an attempt to empty the glands.
-Some dogs will lick their anal area and other dogs will chase their tails.
+Some dogs will lick their anal area, and other dogs will chase their tails.
 Cats often lick the fur off just under their tails.
-Some animals are simply vaguely uncomfortable, holding their tails down, shivering, hiding or showing reluctance to walk.
-Strangely, some animals seem to refer their discomfort to their ears and scratch and shake their ears as if they have an ear infection.
+Some animals are simply vaguely uncomfortable, holding their tails down, shivering, hiding, or showing reluctance to walk.
+Strangely, some animals seem to refer to their discomfort with their ears and scratch and shake their ears as if they have an ear infection.

 The first step is to check the anal sacs when any pet has a history of scooting.
 The anal sacs can be emptied in one of two ways.

 How to empty the anal sacs.
 Graphic by Tamara Rees of VIN

 Externally: Hold up a rag or tissue to the anus and squeeze both sides of the anal area.
 If the secretion is very pasty, this method may be inadequate to empty the sacs.

 Internally: Insert a lubricated, gloved finger in the anus and squeeze the sac between the thumb and forefinger into a tissue held externally.
 The full anal gland feels like a grape in the location, as shown in the top illustration.
 The emptying procedure is repeated on the opposite side.

 If scooting continues for more than a few days after sac emptying, the sacs should be re-checked.
 For some individuals, it takes emptying anal glands several times in a row before the sacs stay emptied.

 If the sacs are empty and scooting is persisting, another cause (such as itchy skin, tapeworms, or even lower back pain) should be pursued.

 What Happens if an Impacted Sac Doesn't Get Emptied?